The new policy

-The policy still allows cabinet ministers, MLAs, board members and government officials to accept complimentary tickets.
+Past policy has allowed ministers, board members and government officials to accept complimentary tickets.
 In fact, attendance at events like the ballet, the symphony or Folklorama has been encouraged.
 For the most part, this policy will remain.

 The return of NHL hockey, however, has prompted a revision to the policy.
 Tickets to Jets games have a higher face value and (due to perpetual sell-outs) are harder to obtain than tickets to almost any other event.

 Ministers, MLAs and government officials shall not accept complimentary tickets to professional sports events.

 Crown corporations will adopt similar policies with respect to their appointed board members.
 The Crowns Corporation Council will draft a common policy.
 If Crowns receive sports tickets in return for advertising support, they will be encouraged to distribute them through charities or community groups.
 In some cases Crown employees may also receive complimentary tickets, as part of a fairly administered employee recognition policy.